SalmaOuardi/mediguide/README.md

 MediGuide is a lightweight, local **RAG (Retrieval-Augmented Generation)** app that lets users ask natural language questions about common medications and receive helpful answers based on trusted medical documents.

 🚀 Built in one day to demonstrate applied NLP, LangChain, and LLM deployment skills, now containerized using Docker for reproducibility and deployment.
+A Streamlit UI was added for a clean, accessible user experience with a professional medical theme.

 ---